 Remus does make a reference to the Order members being picked off “one-by-one”.
 That fits.

-But Voldemort didn’t quite have the same forces this time.
+But Voldemort doesn’t quite have the same forces this time.
 He has fewer Death Eaters.
 He’s spun the Inferi off to guard his favorite Horcrux.
 At the end of HBP, close to 1 in 4 of his old troops had either been captured or killed.
 And we can’t really count on his having managed to reel in ALL the potential ones who have finished school since his defeat at Godric’s Hollow.
 In fact we cannot even count on his having reeled in any of them.

 There just aren’t as many Giants.
 (And he ended up with no more than two of them in the end.)